-Summary of environmental duties (in the Environment Protection Act 2017)2
+Summary of environmental duties (in the Environment Protection Act 2017)

 This legal requirement Means you have to General environmental Understand how your business activities may give rise to risks of harm to human health or the environment from pollution or waste. duty (s25-27) Put in place reasonably practicable measures to eliminate or reduce identified risks of harm from pollution or waste.
-Use and maintain: plant, equipment, processes and systems in a way that minimises risks (for example, maintain machinery and equipment in accordance with manufacturer's specifications) systems for identifying, assessing and controlling risks adequate systems to ensure that if a risk of harm eventuates, harmful effects are minimised.
+Use and maintain: plant, equipment, processes and systems in a way that minimises risks (for example, maintain machinery and equipment in accordance with manufacturer's specifications) systems for identifying, assessing and controlling risks adequate systems to ensure that if risk of harm eventuates, harmful effects are minimised.
 Ensure all substances are handled, stored, used and/or transported in a way that minimises risks.
-Provide information, instruction, supervision and training to people engaged in activities to enable them to comply with the GED (for example, undertake toolbox sessions where practicable).
+Provide information, instruction, supervision and training to people engaged in activities to enable them comply with the GED (for example, undertake toolbox sessions where practicable).
 Note: It doesn't matter whether an adverse impact on people and/or the environment has or has not occurred.
 The GED is breached whenever there is a risk of harm not being proportionally managed.
 If you engage in an activity that involves the design, manufacture, installation or supply of a substance, plant, equipment or structure you must, so far as reasonably practicable: - Minimise risks of harm to people or the environment from pollution and waste arising from the design, manufacture, installation or supply of the substance, plant, equipment or structure when used for the purpose for which it was designed, manufactured, installed or supplied. - Provide information to each person about the purpose of the substance, plant, equipment or structure and any conditions necessary to ensure it can be used in a way that reduces the risks of harm.

-2 Environment Protection Act 2017 as amended by the Environment Protection Amendment Act 2018.
+&lt;sup>2 Environment Protection Act 2017 as amended by the Environment Protection Amendment Act 2018.

 This legal requirement Means you have to Duty to take action to respond to harm caused by a pollution incident (s31) Restore the areas affected by a pollution incident to their previous state, so far as reasonably practicable.
 Should a pollution incident occur, the person engaging in the activity that is likely to, or has, caused harm to human health and/or the environment must take action to clean up.
 They must restore the affected areas to their previous state, so far as reasonably practicable.
-Duty to notify Authority of notifiable incidents (s32-33) Contact EPA on 1300 372 842 (1300 EPA VIC) as soon as practicable if a pollution incident happens that causes or threatens material harm3 to human health or the environment.
-This applies as soon as the person engaging in an activity that results in a pollution incident becomes aware (or ought to have been aware) of the pollution incident.
-When notifying EPA provide information about: • the type of incident, for example, an oil or fuel spill, or fire • where and when it happened • the harm or possible harm • the circumstances in which it occurred, or how you think it happened, and • proposed action to deal with the incident.
+Duty to notify Authority of notifiable incidents (\$32-33) to human health or the environment.
+This applies as soon as the person engaging in an activity that result in a pollution incident becomes aware (or ought to have been aware of the pollution incident.
+When notifying EPA provide information about: the type of incident, for example, an oil or fuel spill, or fire where and when it happened the harm or possible harm the circumstances in which it occurred, or how you think it happened, and proposed action to deal with the incident.